osrg/namazu/example/zk-found-2212.ryu/README.md

 ### Environment Variables

- * `EQ_DISABLE`(default:(unset)): disable the substantial part of Earthquake if set.
-When Earthquake is disabled, we could not reproduced the bug in 3 days.
+ * `EQ_DISABLE`(default:(unset)): disable the substantial part of Namazu if set.
+When Namazu is disabled, we could not reproduced the bug in 3 days.
  * `ZK_GIT_COMMIT`(default:98a3ca..): use another ZooKeeper version
  * `ZK_START_WAIT_SECS`(default:10): should be increased if there is false-positive
  * `PAUSE_ON_FAILURE`(default:0): pause on a possible failure for interactive verification if set to 1